 - What are the Awards of Excellence?

 The industry awards presented by DRI International are known as the Awards of Excellence and are awarded in categories that recognize those who have achieved a level of excellence in the fields of continuity management, technology recovery (DR), and crisis and risk management through a nomination and judging process.
-The award presentations will be made at the Gala Dinner to be held at the culmination of the DRI2019 conference in Las Vegas, NV, on Tuesday, February 19, 2019.
+The award presentations will be made at the Gala Dinner to be held at the culmination of the DRI2020 conference in Savannah, GA, on Tuesday, March 3, 2020.

 - What is the Gala Dinner?

 The Gala Dinner is an event that recognizes the finalists and winners of the Awards of Excellence.
-The Gala Dinner will be held during the DRI2019 conference at the Planet Hollywood in Las Vegas, NV, on Tuesday evening, February 19, 2019.
+The Gala Dinner will be held during the DRI2020 conference at the Westin Savannah Harbor Golf Resort & Spa in Savannah, GA, on Tuesday evening, March 3, 2020.

 - Where can I find information on the categories of the Awards of Excellence?